seemoo-lab/openhaystack/README.md

 ### Disclaimer

 OpenHaystack is experimental software.
 The code is untested and incomplete.
-For example, OpenHaystack tags using our [firmware](Firmware) broadcast a fixed public key and, therefore, are trackable by other devices in proximity (this might change in a future release).
+For example, OpenHaystack accessories using our [firmware](Firmware) broadcast a fixed public key and, therefore, are trackable by other devices in proximity (this might change in a future release).
 OpenHaystack is not affiliated with or endorsed by Apple Inc.

 ## How to use _OpenHaystack_?